-Still, there are some downsides for Pozzo’s slave.
+Still, there are some downsides for Pozzo’s slave (y'think?).
 First of all, even Lucky can’t be entirely certain that his position as a servant is permanent.
 At the least, he has to worry that he will lose his occupation (using the term loosely).
 On top of that is the thought that, if he does have uncertainties, he can’t do anything about it.
-Lucky can only speak when commanded to; compare his silence to the endless stream of questions coming from Vladimir and Estragon.
+Lucky can only speak when commanded to—compare his silence to the endless stream of questions coming from Vladimir and Estragon.
 Lucky can’t ask questions.
 You could say his suffering is worse because he is forced to do it in silence.
-(Hmm, it looks like we just argued for his name being ironic after all.
-Well, there you have it: "Lucky" is both a genuine and ironic term.
-Look, more duality!)

-Of course, we can’t talk about Lucky without talking about Lucky’s big speech in Act I. After all, this is the only time he speaks in the play.
+Of course, we can’t talk about Lucky without talking about Lucky’s big speech in Act 1.
+After all, this is the only time he speaks in the play.
 At first glance, Lucky is simply piling absurdity on top of absurdity.
 His speech is full of oddly truncated phrases repeated ad nauseum with no general purpose or design.
-It’s easy to dismiss these lines as "gibberish."
+It’s easy to dismiss these lines as gibberish.

 But based on what we’ve seen from Beckett, very little of his play is accidental.
 We think the speech warranted a closer look, so we went diving in this heap of words and came back with this metaphor.
 See if you agree: